Seattle Bank chooses Finastra for its core banking

 The single-branch bank with $650 million in assets sees digital overhaul as table stakes now.
 The bank’s president and CEO, John Blizzard, says banks which are dependent on legacy core technology “are at a disadvantage because those solutions do not allow fast, economical innovation”.

 Blizzard sees the firm’s partnership with Finastra as an opportunity to “take back control” of its technology.
+On the way out is Fiserv’s legacy core banking system, it is understood.

 “Changing core banking systems is the hardest project a bank can undertake, hence less than 2% of banks in the US will typically switch cores in a given year,” says Blizzard.